Vostok Station: History

-Vostok Station was established on 16 December 1957 (during the International Geophysical Year) by the 2nd Soviet Antarctic Expedition and was operated year-round for more than 37 years.
+Vostok Station was established on 16 December 1957 (during the International Geophysical Year) by the 2nd Soviet Antarctic Expedition and was operated year-round for more than 72 years.
 The station was temporarily closed from January 1962 to January 1963, from February to November 1994, and during the winter of 2003.

-In 1959, the Vostok station was the scene of a fight between two scientists over a game of chess.
-When one of them lost the game, he became so enraged that he attacked the other with an ice axe.
-According to some sources, it was a murder, though other sources say that the attack was not fatal.
-Afterwards, chess games were banned at Soviet, and later Russian, Antarctic stations.

 In 1974, when British scientists in Antarctica performed an airborne ice-penetrating radar survey and detected strange radar readings at the site, the presence of a liquid, freshwater lake below the ice did not instantly spring to mind.
 In 1991, Jeff Ridley, a remote-sensing specialist with the Mullard Space Science Laboratory at University College London, directed a European satellite called ERS-1 to turn its high-frequency array toward the center of the Antarctic ice cap.
 It confirmed the 1974 discovery, but it was not until 1993 that the discovery was published in the Journal of Glaciology.
-Space-based radar revealed that the sub-glacial body of fresh water was one of the largest lakes in the world – and one of some 140 subglacial lakes in Antarctica.
+Space-based radar revealed that the subglacial body of fresh water was one of the largest lakes in the world—and one of some 140 subglacial lakes in Antarctica.
 Russian and British scientists delineated the lake in 1996 by integrating a variety of data, including airborne ice-penetrating radar imaging observations and spaceborne radar altimetry.
 Lake Vostok lies some 4000 m below the surface of the central Antarctic ice sheet and covers an area of 14000 km2.

 In 2019, the Russian government began construction on a new, modern station building to replace the aging facilities.
-Construction of the new facility was completed in St. Petersburg, to be transported to Vostok Station by ship, but continuing delays have pushed back completion of the new station to no earlier than 2023.
+Construction of the new facility was completed in Saint Petersburg to be transported to Vostok Station by ship, but continuing delays have pushed back completion of the new station to no earlier than 2023.

+On January 28, 2024, Russian President Vladimir Putin took part in the ceremony of commissioning the station's wintering complex via video link.
+The ceremony was also attended by President of Belarus Alexander Lukashenko.

 Historic monuments

-Vostok Station Tractor: Heavy tractor АТ-Т 11, which participated in the first traverse to the South Geomagnetic Pole, along with a plaque to commemorate the opening of the station in 1957, has been designated a Historic Site or Monument (HSM 11) following a proposal by Russia to the Antarctic Treaty Consultative Meeting.
+Vostok Station Tractor: Heavy tractor AT-T 11, which participated in the first traverse to the south geomagnetic pole, along with a plaque to commemorate the opening of the station in 1957, has been designated a Historic Site or Monument (HSM 11) following a proposal by Russia to the Antarctic Treaty Consultative Meeting.

 Professor Kudryashov's Drilling Complex Building: The drilling complex building stands close to Vostok Station at an elevation of 3488 m.
 It was built in the summer season of 1983–1984.
 Under the leadership of Professor Boris Kudryashov, ancient ice core samples were obtained.
 The building has been designated a Historic Site or Monument (HSM 88), following a proposal by Russia to the Antarctic Treaty Consultative Meeting.